Modulo Bio

 Series B in 2023

-BrainScope, established in 2010, is a medical neurotechnology company based in Bethesda, Maryland.
-It specializes in developing non-invasive, hand-held medical devices to aid healthcare professionals in rapidly and accurately assessing brain injuries, particularly traumatic brain injuries and concussions.
-BrainScope's flagship product, BrainScope One, uses electroencephalogram (EEG) signals and advanced algorithms to objectively determine the likelihood and severity of brain injuries, enabling timely and improved patient care.
-The company serves military markets, emergency departments, pre-hospital/urgent care units, and sports sectors worldwide.
+BrainScope Company develops non-invasive medical devices to aid professionals in assessing traumatic brain injuries.
+Its flagship product, BrainScope One, uses electroencephalogram signals and advanced algorithms to objectively determine the likelihood of concussion presence and severity.
+Serving military markets, emergency departments, and sports sectors worldwide.

 Aprinoia Therapeutics